 A lot has changed since this project was proposed in 2017.
 There has been a huge shift in Australia's regional economy with diversification of income and employment.
 Rural areas are no longer dependent on the agricultural sector, especially since COVID-19, with the pandemic changing the way we live and work.
 The year 2020 prompted a rethink of priority for many as working from home became the new norm.
 This motivated large numbers of tree and sea-changers to search for rewarding and healthy lifestyles in rural and regional areas, taking advantage of lower rent and house prices.
 University research has recorded 'a new love of nature' for people since the start of lockdown, with city dwellers yearning to spend more time in, and have connection with nature.
-This year has seen an influx of people into regional areas bringing their income with them.
+There continues to be an influx of people into regional areas bringing their income with them as seen in the Tamworth real estate and building boom of 2022.